Ragan Smith: 2015

-Senior career
+Senior gymnastics career

 2016

 Smith's senior debut came at the 2016 City of Jesolo Trophy in March, where she finished second on beam, floor, and the all-around.
 In April, she competed at the Pacific Rim Championships, winning balance beam with a score of 15.225.
 At the Secret U.S. Classic, Smith finished fifth on beam and tied for sixth on bars.
 At the U.S. Olympic Trials in San Jose on July 10, 2016, she scored 15.3 on the balance beam and finished second on the event.
 On July 10, Smith was named as an alternate to the 2016 Olympic team, alongside Ashton Locklear and MyKayla Skinner.

 2017

 On March 4, Smith won the gold medal ahead of Japanese Olympian Asuka Teramoto at the American Cup in Newark, New Jersey.
-In July Smith competed at the U.S. Classic on uneven bars and balance beam only.
+In July, Smith competed at the U.S. Classic on uneven bars and balance beam only.
 She took first place on both events.

 On August 20, Smith won the 2017 U.S. National Gymnastics Championships all-around title with a two-day combined score of 115.250, over three points ahead of silver medalist Jordan Chiles.
 She also placed first on floor exercise ahead of Jade Carey and Trinity Thomas, first on balance beam ahead of Riley McCusker and Thomas, and third on uneven bars behind McCusker and Locklear.
 She was named to the national team for the fourth consecutive year.